TidyUtilities

 Text tools

-Find email addresses in pasted text and output one address per line.
+Extract email addresses from pasted text locally in your browser, remove duplicates, and copy one address per line.

 When this tool helps